Follow

 b) CEOJuice does not have permission to manage users or make security-related changes to your Microsoft environment

-c) CEOJuice cannot install applications or make purchases on your behalf
+c) CEOJuice cannot create service principals or make purchases on your behalf

 Was this article helpful?